Advertisement

 Other Programs

 Applying does not guarantee a voucher.
 Final eligibility is determined after selection from the waitlist.
-The waitlist will close at 4:30pm on January 31, 2025.
+The Housing Choice Voucher Waiting List will close at 4:30pm on 31 January 2025.

 This program provides housing assistance to eligible low-income families, the elderly, and persons with disabilities.

-VSHA also administers a Moderate Rehabilitation program.
+VSHA also administers a Project-Based Voucher and Moderate Rehabilitation program.
 Both of these programs are project-specific housing rather than open market.
-Tenants are selected from the existing waiting list.
+Tenants are selected from the existing waiting list, owners and/or managers determine suitability and VSHA determines eligibility for participation in the program.
+The subsidy is attached to the UNIT and NOT to the family.

 The Rental Assistance Demonstration program converts Public Housing units to project-based assistance, allowing housing authorities to leverage private funding for property rehabilitation while preserving long-term affordability for residents.